quoctuancqt/zero-downtime-k8s-demo/README.md

         sleep 1s
     done
 ```
+* Make sure you use your own external IP here.
+This will send a request to our app every second.
+Run it and you will see v1 content every second.
-* Update version from version 1 to version.
+* Now, update version from version 1 to version.
 Let's apply our change:
 ```
 kubectl apply -f deployment.yaml
 ```